 8. Downward Facing Dog (Adho Mukha Svanasana)

-Downward facing dog is a foundational pose in many styles of yoga.
+Downward Facing Dog is a foundational pose in many styles of yoga.
 It strengthens the shoulder girdle, core and legs and stretches the hamstrings and calves.
 It’s also a gentle inversion, which reverses the flow of blood in the body, benefiting the circulatory and lymphatic systems and fighting the effects of gravity on the body.

 9. Crescent Pose (Anjaneyasana)

-“For a true beginner, having them do a high lunge where the back knee is lifted off the floor and the hand are either on the ground or on blocks will help them create stability and access the front part of the hips known as the hip flexors.
-Once they can use their legs and core to create stability in the hips, then a student can lift their hands off the floor.”
+“For a true beginner, having them do a high lunge where the back knee is lifted off the floor and the hand are either on the ground or on blocks will help them create stability and access the front part of the hips known as the hip flexors," she says.
+"Once they can use their legs and core to create stability in the hips, then a student can lift their hands off the floor.”

 10. Corpse Pose (Savasana)

-"For someone who doesn't do yoga, getting still and looking inward can be challenging," says Hyman.
+"For someone who doesn't do yoga, getting still and looking inward can be challenging," Hyman says.
 She suggests thinking of it as a body scan — starting at your feet and working all the way to your head.